fdeblasio/pokeemerald-expansion/notes.md

     - Houndour can too (possibly swapping with a Fire Cave Pokemon) if removed from the Hoenn Dex
 - Find other ways to increase amount of encounters while still having 4-5 Pokémon per pool
     - Won't really matter as-is (besides maybe introducing some Pokemon earlier), but will be helpful for hacks with larger Dexes
-- Add new defines (but keep current ones) for overworld sprites that line up with trainers for easier use
 - Double check that only Devon employees use DEVON_EMPLOYEES and only non-Devon use MAN_2
 - Add caves and more areas to Safari Zone for more postgame mons
     - Make them themed like ice and fire.
 Maybe can add legendaries